Insulin and Metabolic Disease

 Grinding and pulverizing starchy whole grain vastly increases its surface area, so more is converted to glucose calories.
 Today, many food addiction and weight loss experts view our constant access to finely-ground grain a significant health problem: a drug, not a food.

-At Left — A Rubics cube illustrates the problem created by finely grinding.
+AT LEFT — A Rubic’s cube helps to illustrate the “dose-dependent drug” claim by Dr. Thompson (above).
+Milling the grain creates that problem.
 The surface of the typical Rubics cube is three-times less than is the surface area of its 27 component cubes (216 sq. cm vs. 648 sq. cm).
-For flour or other starchy foods, by grinding we vastly increase the digestible surface area for enzymes to get to work.

 Finely milled white flour is about 95-percent of all the wheat consumed in the U.S. and central to our pandemic of metabolic disease.
 When we focus instead on eating whole grains — rolled/steel-cut oats, wheat-berries/groats, corn, quinoa, and brown rice — we slow the digestion, lower the blood sugar spikes and the risks of obesity and type-2 diabetes.